LT-IntroToAI-SY2324/a6-predictive-models-KChappell1/final-project/README.md

 - Do some tests with matplotlib and visualize your data.
 Does it provide a good correlation?
 Why or why not?
 3. Program your model.
 Once you have chosen your type of model, it’s time to create it!
 In this step, you will write a program that fits your chosen model to the data.
 Your program and output will be specific to the model you choose.
 4. Analyze and present your findings.
 An important part of creating predictive models is being able to communicate the results.
 In this final step of the project, you will present your findings using slides or an infographic.
 Your product should include the following components:

-- Your reasoning for the algorithm you chose
+- Your reasoning for the algorithm you chose:
+ I chose a multi-variable linear regression algorithm because I had several variables for my data.
+My data had too many variabes to be able to categorize it with any other algorithm.
+Also the algorithm allows for an understanding on how each variable like race, sex, and marital status affects income class.

 - An explanation and analysis of the output of your model: What results did your model produce?
 What do they mean?

 - A prediction based on your model

 - A summary of the accuracy of your model

 - Real world implications